SimonLeclere/discord-starboards/docs/customDatabase.md

 -   `deleteStarboard`: this method deletes a starboard already stored in the database.
 -   `editStarboard`: This method edits a starboard already saved in the database.

+Don't forget to set the manager's `storage` option to false !

 **All the methods should be asynchronous to return a promise.**

 Here is an example, using quick.db, a Sqlite database.
 The comments in the code below are very important to understand how it works!